vipulgupta2048/dcos-universe/README.md

 ## Step one: Duplicate this GitHub repository

 Clone this GitHub repository for your own change control management.
-Replace our github repo location with your own.
+Replace our GitHub repo location with your own.
 Alternatively, you can upload your own zip file to some alternate location.

 ## Step two: Add Aqua repository to DC/OS